samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 - Describe annotation for each of the MVC application layers?

 - How you create Rest API in Spring boot?
+   * Uniform interface
+   * Client-Server model
+   * Stateless
+   * Cacheable (mark requests as cacheable or non-cacheable)
+   * Layered system
 - What is @RestController?
+   * Implicitly puts at @ResponseBody on any methods and marks the class with @Controller
 - Tell me about the Spring Boot Actuator

 - Why do we use Spring Boot

 - What are Spring Boot Annotations?
+   * provide meta data for the compiler.
+Tells the compiler how to link certain objects together
 - What is the difference between spring and springboot?
+   * Springboot is an opinionated version of Spring framework.
+It uses common settings that most developers would want to allow us to quicklky build enterprise level applications.
 # SDLC

 - What is Agile?